adamlash/usd-import-export-for-dtb/README.md

 5. For Relationship type, select 'Many Modules per Discipline (1:N)'
 6. click 'Run Now' to run this contextualization job and join the two entities together.

-*After a few minutes, you may want to click 'Explore' in the top right of the DTB Canvas to view the created Entity Instances, you may monitor the Mapping job by clicking 'Manage Operations' on the toolbar.*

-We will configure the 3DGeometry Twin and Relationship to the Modules data once we export the relevant info from the USD file.

 # Running the Notebook
+With the following steps, we will extract any relevant metadata embeded within the 3D file, from here we will run the notebook to extract the data, and configure the 3DGeometry Twin and Relationship to the Modules data above.

 ## Import USD to DTB
 The notebook is going to run a few tasks